Softpanorama

 Using mdadm for Multipathed Devices

-In SUSE Linux Enterprise Server 10, Udev is the default device handler, and devices are automatically known to the system by the Worldwide ID instead of by the device node name.
+In SUSE Linux Enterprise Server 10 and 11, Udev is the default device handler, and devices are automatically known to the system by the Worldwide ID instead of by the device node name.
 This resolves problems in previous releases where mdadm.conf and lvm.conf did not properly recognize multipathed devices.

 DEVICE /dev/disk/by-id/*

-This is the default handling in SUSE Linux Enterprise Server 10 and later, as noted above.
+This is the default setting for SUSE Linux Enterprise Server 10 and 11.

 To verify that mdadm is installed: